buriihenry/Salary-Prediction-for-Software-Engineers/README.md

-## Deploying our Model using Flask
+## Deploying our Model using Streamlit
 Streamlit Web Application which predicts the salary of a software engineers based on the data from stackoverflow

 ## Dataset